vercel/vercel/readme.md

   - `Array` a list of suggested environmental variables that the project _might_ require to be deployed and function correctly
 - `regions` - `Array` of `String`
-  - specifies one or more regition identifiers to deploy to.
+  - specifies one or more region identifiers to deploy to.
 A wildcard can be used to signify deployment to all supported regions by the provider
 - `files` - `Array` of `String`